cepcema/PFF_overview_2024/README.md

  # Power BI Dashboard Project: Global Store Analysis

-This repository houses the Power BI Dashboard project crafted using the comprehensive Global Superstore dataset.
-The dashboard has been meticulously designed to offer deep analysis and vivid visualizations, providing valuable insights into various facets of the business.
+This repository houses the Power BI Dashboard project crafted using the comprehensive PFF Holdings January 2024 dataset.
+The dashboard has been meticulously designed to offer deep analysis and vivid visualizations.

 ![Alt text](https://raw.githubusercontent.com/cepcema/PFF_overview_2024/main/Pff_overview.jpeg)

 ## Project Overview
-The primary objective of this initiative is to harness the advanced functionalities and capabilities of Power BI to conduct a thorough analysis and dynamic visualization of the Global Store dataset.
-The dataset encompasses extensive sales data from a multinational retail corporation, offering insights into customer behavior, product dynamics, order patterns, and regional performance.
+The central focus of this project is to undertake a comprehensive examination and dynamic representation of the holdings within the PFF (Preferred Stock ETF) fund utilizing cutting-edge analytical tools.
+By leveraging the power of financial analytics, we aim to gain valuable insights into the composition, performance, and trends associated with the holdings within the PFF fund.
 ## Key Features

-* **Data Integration**: Ensured a seamless integration of the Global Superstore dataset with Power BI, laying the foundation for efficient data analysis.
+* **Data Integration**: Ensured a seamless integration of the PFF Holdings January 2024 dataset with Power BI, laying the foundation for efficient data analysis.

 * **Exploratory Data Analysis (EDA)**: Conducted a thorough examination of the dataset, establishing meaningful relationships among different tables to uncover hidden patterns and correlations.